 Soumitri Chattopadhyay

-I am a first year Computer Science Ph.D. student at the University of North Carolina at Chapel Hill.
-I work on diffusion models for downstream computer vision tasks.
+I am a first year second year Computer Science Ph.D. student at the University of North Carolina at Chapel Hill.
+I am a part of the UNC Biomedical Image Analysis Group, advised by Prof. Marc Niethammer.
+Currently, I am working on semi-supervised multimodal segmentation of 3D medical scans.

 Email / CV / Google Scholar / Blogs / GitHub / LinkedIn